 The legend of Rama and Siti is great reading for slightly older children.
 Rama and Sita: Folk Tales of the World by Govinder Ram could be read in a single session.
 The Story of Divaali by Jatinder Verma and Nilesh Mistry would probably require multiple sessions.

-New books are being published all the time.
-Rama and Sita – a Story of Diwali by Alison Mott and Joanna Faulks came out last month, and Let’s Celebrate Diwali by Anjali Joshi was just released last week.
-I haven’t had a chance to read either yet, so let me know what you think.
+Some other interesting-looking books are Rama and Sita – a Story of Diwali by Alison Mott and Joanna Faulks and Let’s Celebrate Diwali by Anjali Joshi.
+And new books are published all the time: My Diwali Light by Raakhee Mirchandani and Supriya Kelkar and Diwali in My New Home by Shachi Kaushik and Aishwarya Tandon came out just a few months ago.
+I haven’t had a chance to read these yet, so let me know what you think!

 The two most obvious crafts for Diwali are lamps, also called diyas, and rangolis.